-The Human Cost Of America’s Sugar Habit
+The Human Cost of America’s Sugar Habit

 Millions of pounds of sugar is harvested for the U.S. each year in the Dominican Republic, where the grueling work means harsh conditions and low pay for Haitian migrants.

-In the Dominican Republic’s vast plantations, sugar cane is still cut by men with machetes and hauled away by ox-drawn carts.
+In the Dominican Republic’s vast plantations, sugarcane is still cut by men with machetes and hauled away by ox-drawn carts.
 Some workers make as little as $3 a day.
 For decades, much of this work has been done by Haitian migrants.

 Reporters Sandy Tolan and Euclides Cordero Nuel take you to Central Romana’s work camps, or “bateyes,” to see how the backbreaking work is taking a toll on the people who harvest that sugar.